-7. Pick Up

-- a.
-Children are to be picked up no later than 5:30 PM - b.
+- 4. Snacks will be provided. - 5.
+If the weather permits, children may return outside after snack, depending on daily activities. - 6.
+Pick Up - a.
+Children are to be picked up no later than 6:00 PM - b.
 Parents will need to come to the playground if the group is outside or to the middle doors of Immaculate Conception for pick up. - c.
 A parent/guardian or adult that is listed on the ABC Application Form must pick up the child.
 Children WILL NOT be released to any other person unless there has been prior parental consent and will need to show ID. - d.
 If you are going to be late, please call the school as soon as possible to notify the staff and to let your child know so they do not become anxious.
 If calling after regular school hours, call 319-296-1089, ext.
 2107.
 The school number is 319-296-1089.